 A good example of how a legacy enterprise has opted for bone-deep digital transformation is Lufthansa.
 Founded in 1953, the 32bn euros company wanted to arrive at solutions in a short time and also spur innovation in the enterprise.
 Recently, Lufthansa’s Innovation Hub partnered with DXC Technologies and implemented an open (yet controlled) API program that serves its 100 million passengers.
 With an increase in brand visibility and precise targeting, sales took a jump.
-The program also improved travel experience for customers and positioned Lufthansa as an innovative organisation.
-Qantas Airlines too is investing on placing REST APIs in front of their legacy systems.
+The program also improved the travel experience for customers and positioned Lufthansa as an innovative organization.
+Qantas Airlines is investing in placing REST APIs in front of its legacy systems.
 It has further plans to add SOAP API support to “unlock value from their legacy services”.

 Innovation in the post-app era is not about building separate apps for various needs but building a select few with a strong focus.
-Apps shed their baggage of noise and irrelevance and turn microapps.
-They are economical, focused, cleaner, lighter, and easier to boot–and highly compatible to all personal devices.
-Instead of spending months to build a bulky app, developers can rapidly make smart and highly focused microapps.
+Apps shed their baggage of noise and irrelevance and turn micro apps.
+They are economical, focused, cleaner, lighter, and easier to boot--and highly compatible with all personal devices.
+Instead of spending months building a bulky app, developers can rapidly make smart and highly focused micro apps.
 Cases in point: Facebook Messenger or any weather forecast app.

-The ‘easily pluggable’ and highly customizable nature of microapps makes it agile.
-Microapps are to enterprises what a buffet with bite-sized portions is to restaurants.
+The ‘easily pluggable’ and highly customizable nature of micro apps makes it agile.
+Micro apps are to enterprises what a buffet with bite-sized portions is to restaurants.
 They are focused, very accessible, and highly alterable.
-Microapps can easily be integrated to existing software platforms.
-Enterprises which build and deploy apps that bring together internal communication, HR policies, leave management, social media etc are programmable.
+Micro apps can easily be integrated into existing software platforms.
+Enterprises that build and deploy apps that bring together internal communication, HR policies, leave management, social media etc are programmable.
 Employees can have access to relevant services at a click on their personal device and this increases satisfaction as well as productivity.

 On another level, WeChat is an aggregator of microapps and that is what makes it so programmable.
 One can chat on it, book a cab, transfer money, and even order a burger.
 Microapps also leverage the power of APIs and are one of the precursors of bone-deep innovation.

 A killer feature of programmable businesses is their ability to deploy apps and microapps at scale.
-The ability to deploy on various cloud platforms–Google, Amazon Microsoft or hybrid–and the ease at which they can be shifted across seamlessly based on market/ tech demands is the essence of innovation in a programmable business.
-Faster deployments with increased confidence builds trust in users and thereby boosts business.
+The ability to deploy on various cloud platforms--Google, Amazon Microsoft, or hybrid--and the ease at which they can be shifted across seamlessly based on market/ tech demands is the essence of innovation in a programmable business.
+Faster deployments with increased confidence build trust in users and thereby boosts business.
 This is also a precursor to effective support, monitoring, and managing of the apps deployed.